gdunlop/budget-boating/_posts/2020-06-13-Fuel-consumption.markdown

 At 100% engine revs - usually referred to as *Wide Open Throttle (WOT)* - fuel consumption is at its highest.
 Reduce revs to around 70% of maximum and fuel consumption is halved.

-The book also provides a simple formula to estimate fuel consumption at WOT.
+The book also provides a simple formula to estimate fuel consumption at WOT for boats with a planing hull.

 ## Estimating consumption
 Take the rated engine output in horsepower and apply the multiplier below to estimate fuel consumption in *litres per hour at wide open throttle (WOT)*